Skip to main content

 Take Harry’s first night in the castle, for example.
 After Harry enters Gryffindor Tower but before he begins his classwork, we get a brief scene where we just see Harry perched by the window and stroking Hedwig while everyone else sleeps.
 Columbus’ brief insert explores little in the way of plot mechanics or worldbuilding, but it's still one of the most essential anchors not just of this particular movie, but of the franchise as whole.

 Here’s a boy who’s never felt wanted in his life suddenly finding himself in this new place that accepts oddballs just like him.
 The film offers Harry this quiet moment with no one to chastise or rebuke him.
 Though the lighting is a tranquil blue, there’s a simmering warmth on his face, just short of a smile.
 Like he can’t quite decide if he feels at home in this place but is hoping he will.
 Harry in this moment is every audience member finding a moment’s reprieve in the walls of Hogwarts.
-I too am glad that they still had Harry catch his first snitch in his mouth, but let’s give the man in the chair some credit.
+I, too, am glad that they still had Harry catch his first snitch in his mouth, but let’s give the man in the chair some credit for his specific contributions.

 Alfonso Cuaron (Movie 3)